Immune Dysregulation and Neuroinflammation in Lyme Disease

-Many patients with Lyme disease experience persistent symptoms due to immune dysregulation in Lyme disease, even long after the initial infection has been treated.
+Many patients with Lyme disease experience persistent symptoms that are increasingly understood to involve immune dysregulation, even long after the initial infection has been treated.
+In many cases, this ongoing dysregulation also reflects broader immune dysfunction in Lyme disease rather than a simple ongoing infection model.

 These symptoms are often misunderstood or minimized.
-Increasingly, they are recognized as reflecting immune dysregulation and neuroinflammation—a state in which immune signaling fails to return fully to baseline and continues to influence nervous system function.
+Increasingly, they are recognized as reflecting interconnected processes involving neuroinflammation in Lyme disease and autonomic dysregulation, where immune signaling fails to return fully to baseline and continues to influence nervous system function.

 Why symptoms can persist after infection